 Please note: ISLA remains committed to our undergraduate programs, even while travel is currently prohibited due to COVID-19.
 All questions regarding University policies on domestic or international student travel should be directed to here.nd.edu.

-During the 2020 fall semester, ISLA will be supporting registration fees for online conferences, workshops, or seminars.
+During the 2021 spring semester, ISLA will be supporting registration fees for online conferences, workshops, or seminars.

 Proposals for Conference Presentation Grants (CPGs) must include: 1) a description of the conference, specifying the particular session or panel at which the student will be presenting; 2) a conference acceptance letter and a copy of the accepted abstract; 3) a copy of the Human Subjects IRB approval (or exemption), if it was necessary for the research being presented; 4.) a budget, justifying costs, and 5.) a letter of recommendation from a regular faculty member in the College of Arts and Letters (teaching-and-research faculty or special professional faculty).
 Sophomores, juniors, and seniors with majors in the College of Arts and Letters are eligible for Conference Presentation Grants.
 Students with minors in Arts and Letters disciplines may also apply if their supervising faculty member is in the College of Arts & Letters.